deepbrainspace/deepbrain-stack/projects/bnb/architecture.md

 - **Rocket.Chat**: Ties it all into one self-hosted UI, avoiding cloud vendor lock-in.

 This stack avoids redundancy (e.g., Firestore + Neo4j complement, don’t overlap much), scales with your BnB’s needs, and delivers a full guest view in chat.
 You’ve got a green field—starting here sets you up for efficiency without rework later.

-What do you think—any tweaks you’d want to explore before diving in?
-I can refine the flow or detail a piece (e.g., bot logic) if you’d like!